 Closing date for paper submissions for that year’s annual conference.

-Further Information available on Page 5-9 of the Policy Manual for The Vice President of Awards of ISBS
+Further Information available on Page 5-9 of the Policy Manual for Awards of ISBS

 2023 Adrian Rivadulla